ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Finally you need to setup the overlap events for all the split triggers.
+Finally, you need to set up the overlap events for all the split triggers.
 You do this by looping over all the children in the **Splits** group and setting up the `beginOverlapEvent` event.
 Each time a player overlaps a split trigger, it will call `OnSplitTriggerOverlap`.

 ### The Updated RaceManager_Server Script